 Planning for Your Consultation

 Identifying the cause of your pain is not always straightforward.
-Many patients will have seen several other physicians, physical therapists, pain specialists, etc. without complete relief of their pain.
-We will work with you to obtain the necessary information ahead of time regarding these other consultations and/or interventions.
+Many patients will have seen several other physicians, physical therapists, or pain specialists without complete relief of their pain.
+We will work with you to get the necessary information ahead of time regarding these other consultations and/or interventions.
 It may be helpful for you to have a temporary block of the involved nerve prior to your consultation to determine your diagnosis.

 Planning for Your Surgery

 The first step is to schedule a personal consultation with your surgeon by calling 734-998-6022.
 During the initial consultation, you should expect:

 - To provide a complete medical history, including information about previous surgical procedures; past and present medical conditions; and any medications or herbal supplements you are taking.

 - Your surgeon to conduct a complete physical examination.

 - To possibly have a nerve block (local anesthetic injection) to diagnose the cause for your pain.

 - To discuss possible risks and complications of the procedure.

 You will be given a preoperative information packet that explains everything you should do and know before your surgery date.
 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
 Whether your surgery is done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two after you leave the hospital, if needed.